 Buses

 Buses offer an extensive service throughout the city and are mostly used to travel between districts and larger areas in The Hague.
-HTM's bus fleet boasts more than 100 buses, including eight electric buses across 10 bus lines with night services on certain days.
+HTM’s bus fleet boasts over 100 buses, including eight electric buses across 10 bus lines with night services on certain days.
+While there’s no official word on fleet expansion, the Netherlands’ push for greener transport suggests more electric buses may be added in the future.

 HagaShuttle

-The Hague proudly operates a self-driving minibus known as the HagaShuttle.
-This service operates exclusively for patients and visitors to the Haga Hospital (Leyweg) connecting with the bus and tram stop on the Leyweg.
+The Hague proudly operates a self-driving minibus called the HagaShuttle.
+This service operates exclusively for patients and visitors to the Haga Hospital (Leyweg), connecting with the bus and tram stop on the Leyweg.

 Trains